XingxinHE/CSharp_Notes/0.StepByStep/README.md

 📌**How does `lock` work?**

-- :one: the `lock` statement attempts to obtain a mutual-exclusion lock
+- 1️⃣ the `lock` statement attempts to obtain a mutual-exclusion lock
 - :two: once the 1st entered item have the lock, other threads will be blocked outside of the lock and wait
 - :three: 1st entered item finished the job and left... the lock is open for another item